Last Updated on February 13, 2026

 Impact:

 As a result of these developments, inter alia, the amendments to the Indian Copyright Act, 1957 or the recent landmark case Super Cassettes Industries Ltd. v.
 Music Broadcast Pvt.
-Ltd. (2012), the scope of music licensing has been adorned.
+Ltd. (2012), the scope of music licensing has been expanded.
 Nevertheless, the IPRS case still remains central to the elucidation of water rights in the interaction between music creators and the usage of their production for motion pictures.

 Conclusion